 Stress: state of mental or emotional strain or tension resulting from adverse or very demanding circumstances.

 Well, that’s one definition, but I’m looking for something a more in the health context.
 So let’s ask Richard Lazarus, a renowned psychologist, what he thinks.

 …any event in which environmental demands, internal demands, or both tax or exceed the adaptive resources of an individual…

-There are two kinds of stress, both of which essentially disrupt your body’s physical and psychological homeostasis: acute and chronic stress.
+Coast2coast explains on its trainings that there are two kinds of stress, both of which essentially disrupt your body’s physical and psychological homeostasis: acute and chronic stress.
 They are not created equally.

 Acute stress is the episodic, infrequent stress that comes from brief, intense stressors: narrowly escaping a traffic accident, taking a short walk in the freezing cold without adequate clothing, doing a very hard workout.

 Chronic stress is the enemy we need to watch out for: he’s what causes us to keep our fight vs. flight systems in high gear over a prolonged period of time.
 Think job stress, domestic tension, loss of a loved one, financial worries.
 Our body reacts to these in very much the same way it reacts to being stalked by a bear, but these stressors don’t dissipate quickly.
 You either learn to mitigate them, or they take a toll on you.
 There is not much middle ground here.